ic005k/Xplist/README.md

 When writing this software, actually some hesitation, similar software seems to be quite a lot, plus the relationship of time, has not paid substantial action.
 But the idea of writing a Plist editor has been lingering, so it finally led to PlistEDPlus...

+## New: Add aml, kext, efi files for OpenCore.
+The operation is very simple, take ACPI as an example: select Add under ACPI, drag and drop one or more aml files to the app window.

 ## Features include but are not limited to.

 * Lightweight and high performance